Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 * Generally our model does not have temporal stability issues but we do have issues in darker regions of the image such as shadows.
 Maybe exploring motion vectors/recurrence structure in the model could help improve the stability.

+* Our ground truth images are actually quite noisy and this may put an upper bound on the performance of our model.
+Generating higher spp images comes at the cost of compute but might be necessary for better image quality.

 * The GPU is only part of the system.
-When we used a VM, we ran into massive slowdows in training due to disk i/o since the storage is distributed.
+When we used a VM, we ran into massive slowdowns in training due to disk i/o since the storage is distributed.
 Quite often our compute would be left idling while the process was focused on fetching data from disk.
 In addition, system temperature can have a large impact on performance.
 After installing proper coooling on the machine with the 2070 Super, we saw a 25x in training speed.

 ### References
 1. Burnes, Andrew.
 “NVIDIA DLSS 2.0: A Big Leap In AI Rendering.”
 Artificial Intelligence Computing Leadership from NVIDIA, Nvidia, 23 Mar.
 2020, www.nvidia.com/en-us/geforce/news/nvidia-dlss-2-0-a-big-leap-in-ai-rendering/.